Alex Castellanos (baseball): Los Angeles Dodgers

 In 2013, he only played in eight games in the Majors, with 3 hits in 18 at-bats, including a home run.
 At Triple–A Albuquerque, he appeared in 104 games and hit .257 with 19 homers and 61 RBI.
 The team abandoned the plan to turn him into an infielder, as they had attempted the previous year, and he played in the outfield the whole season.

 Castellanos was designated for assignment by the Dodgers on October 17, 2013.

 San Diego Padres

 On October 23, 2013, Castellanos was traded to the Boston Red Sox in exchange for outfielder Jeremy Hazelbaker.
 On December 12, he was designated for assignment in order to make room for Mike Napoli on the roster.
 On December 23, Castellanos was claimed off waivers by the Texas Rangers.
 The Rangers designated him for assignment on March 5, 2014, in order to make room for Joe Saunders.
 On March 7, Castellanos was claimed off waivers by the San Diego Padres.
 He was designated for assignment by San Diego on April 25.
 Castellanos cleared waivers this time and was ultimately sent outright to the Triple–A El Paso Chihuahuas.

 New York Mets

 On November 11, 2014, the New York Mets signed Castellanos to a minor league contract that included an invitation to spring training.
+Castellanos made 79 appearances for the Triple-A Las Vegas 51s, batting .314/.381/.614 with 16 home runs, 56 RBI, and five stolen bases.